joeltg/mit-scheme/README.md

 >
 ```

-You can also pass a `name` into your `new MITScheme(name)` and it'll spawn in a separate isolated chroot jail with its own filesystem.
+You can also pass a username into your `new MITScheme(username)` and it'll spawn in a separate isolated chroot jail with its own filesystem.